Innovation investor with 20 years of experience Nicklas Bergman: ‘Curiosity drives human development‘

 Futurist Nicklas Bergman has been investing to the new technology for over 20 years.
 He cooperates closely with Washington DC based think tank Tech Cast and Lund University.
 Mr. Bergman will talk about future technology in Vilnius Innovation Forum 2015, organised by the Ministry of Economy of Lithuania and the Agency for Science, Innovation and Technology.
 The expert will discuss the changing relationship between the society and technology and its importance to our lives.

 During his career, Nicklas Bergman became convinced that technology changes constantly and new niches for previously unimaginable products or services emerge.
 Today, he is trying to understand which direction we are heading as well as if we are able to manage the techstorm.
-‘I am very optimistic about the opportunities with emerging technologies, but that said we have to decide what we want technology to do.
-In the future, there are many potential technological pitfalls, for example in genetics, robotics and artificial intelligence.
+‘I am very optimistic about the opportunities with emerging technologies and all the new robotics jobs is offering, but that said we have to decide what we want technology to do.
 If we don’t discuss the challenges and risks and decide on limitations and frameworks, things can go very wrong’.

 According to him, the privacy threat is a reality today.
 Everyone has to decide if, what and how they want to share online.
 Many services today are free based on the fact that we share personal data, so in that perspective it’s hard to avoid identifications.